simplisticated/StyleKit/README.md

 }
 ```

-You can reuse those styles many times in different places of the app:
+Those styles can be reused many times in different places of the app:

 ```swift
 override func viewDidLoad() {